robertmuth/Cwerg/FrontEndDocs/ast.md

     The module is a template if `params` is non-empty

+    ordering is used to put the modules in a deterministic order

 Fields:
 * name [STR]: name of the object
 * params_mod [LIST]: module template parameters